Off-white Leather color | Angelus Bone Acrylic Leather Paint

 -

-Angelus Bone Acrylic Leather Paint is an off-white leather paint specially designed for smooth leather materials on various products, such as clothing, shoes, saddles and furniture.
-Bone is an excellent paint for leather if you want a light shade that is not chalky white.
-Bone works very well on lighter furniture, for example.
-Another advantage of this light color is that Bone is a classic color for leather that blends well with most environments.
+Angelus Bone Acrylic Leather Paint is an off-white leather dye specially formulated for smooth leather materials on various products, such as clothes, shoes, saddles, and furniture.
+Bone is an excellent color for leather if you want a light shade that is not stark white.
+Bone is very suitable for lighter furniture, for example.
+Another advantage of this light color is that Bone is a classic leather color that blends well into most environments.

 Applying Angelus leather paint is easier than you think.
-It's all about preparing, "prepping", the leather properly, for example by using Angelus Preparer and Deglazer .
-If you work step by step, you will quickly get a beautiful result.
+It's about properly preparing the leather, for example by using Angelus Preparer and Deglazer.
+If you work step by step, you will quickly achieve beautiful results.

 -

-Make sure the leather is carefully pre-treated, for example with Angelus Preparer and Deglazer.
+Ensure the leather is thoroughly pre-treated, for example with Angelus Preparer and Deglazer.

 -

-Apply the first coat of leather dye in a thin, even layer with a sponge or brush.
-Don't forget the seams and cracks.
+Apply the first layer of leather paint in a thin, even coat with a sponge or brush.
+Don't forget seams and cracks.

 -

-Once the first coat has dried, apply another thin coat.
-Each coat takes an average of 10-15 minutes to dry before you can apply the next.
-Repeat until you achieve the desired result – usually three to four coats are required.
+Once the first layer has dried, apply the next thin layer.
+Each layer takes an average of 10–15 minutes to dry before you can apply the next.
+Repeat until you have achieved the desired result – usually three to four layers are required.

 -

-Let the final coat dry for at least 24 hours before using the painted product.
+Allow the final layer to dry for at least 24 hours before using the painted product.

 Using Angelus leather paint is an excellent choice for your leather products.
-The painted surface is easy to clean, and since the paint is water-based, it is also splash-proof.
-This gives the leather good protection even in poor weather conditions.
+The painted surface becomes easy to clean, and since the paint is water-based, it is also splash-proof.
+This provides good protection for the leather even in worse weather conditions.

 You can order the paint in two different sizes: